Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 95 St. Joseph Street

 The Basilian Fathers and Daniels propose replacing the existing 4 storey Cardinal Flahiff Basilian Centre building on the south side of the street, just west of Bay Street, with a 12 storey seniors residence and a 39 storey condominium building with 502 suites total.
 Part of the existing façade on St. Joseph Street would be retained.
-The Official Plan and zoning amendment application submitted in February 2019 is under review.
+The Official Plan and zoning amendment application were submitted in February 2019.

 The Basilian Fathers and Daniels propose replacing the existing 4 storey Cardinal Flahiff Basilian Centre building on the south side of the street, just west of Bay Street, with a 12 storey seniors residence and a 39 storey condominium building with 502 suites total.
 Part of the existing façade on St. Joseph Street would be retained.
-The Official Plan and zoning amendment application submitted in February 2019 is under review.
+The Official Plan and zoning amendment application were submitted in February 2019.

 25 St. Mary Street